nais/handbook/docs/administrative/nais-system/weekly.md

-The NAIS weekly takes place Monday at high noon.
+The NAIS weekly takes place Mondays at high noon.